StreamingFlow/d4py_workflows/others/README.md

 # Covid and Skew Workflows

 [covid_workflow](./covid_workflow.py)  is focused on fetching, processing, and visualizing COVID-19 data, specifically for India.
 It begins with a DataProducer component that retrieves COVID-19 statistics from an online API, followed by a DataProcessor that parses this data to extract dates and daily new case figures.
 Lastly, the DataVisualizer component takes this processed data and creates a graphical representation of the COVID-19 daily new cases over time, plotting this data on a chart.
 The final output is a visual graph saved as an image file, providing a clear and informative depiction of the pandemic's trend in India.
 This workflow effectively combines data acquisition, manipulation, and visualization, making it a useful tool for analyzing and understanding the progression of COVID-19 cases.
+However, this is a **statefull workflow** - so only fixed and hybrid mappings works with this workflow.
+Note that this workflow generates a `covid_cases.png` file with the visualization of the results.

 ## Requirements